-As you will see from our Savoury Pancake recipe elsewhere on the site, this basic pancake batter is very versatile.
-All you need to do to make dessert or breakfast pancakes is change the filling or accompaniments.
+This basic recipe makes great breakfast or dessert pancakes, sweet or savoury.
 If you want thicker pancakes - American or Scotch style - just reduce the liquid a little.
 Try using 120ml each of soya milk and water instead of 175ml.
 It is easier to make something too thick and thin it down than the other way round!

-Gluten-free flour and baking powder works in this recipe (rest of the ingredients are already g/f)
+Gluten-free flour and baking powder works in this recipe (the rest of the ingredients are already g/f)

-Chickpea (gram or besan) flour is widely available from bigger branches of most supermarkets; ethnic shops like Indian grocers; health food shops.
+Chickpea (gram or besan) flour is already GF and is widely available from bigger branches of most supermarkets; ethnic shops like Indian grocers; health food shops.
 It's pretty cheap!
-'Elephant' is one brand to look out for...
+Elephant, Natco, Tesco, and Dove's Farm are some of the brands on sale

-175g/6oz plain flour, sieved - we like to use half fine wholemeal and white but they work with all white or all wholemeal too!
-If you've only got self-raising flour, no problem - just halve the baking powder.
+175g/6oz plain flour, sieved - we like to use 50:50 wholemeal and white flours.
+However you can use all white or all wholemeal too.
+If you only have SR flour reduce the baking powder by half

 2 tbsp chickpea flour, sieved - also known as gram or besan flour.
 Don't skip the sieving, it's really hard to get the lumps out otherwise!